Vardoge/synq-getting-started/README.md

 ### Simple Repo Rules

+* Branch names should include first name of user
 * Create a branch for each issue, and make it as "atomic" as possible.
 Don't combine multiple features into a single branch
+* Maintain no more than 1-2 active branches
+* Always deploy from/branch from master

+### PR Information

+* PRs are posted to General
 * PR requests should not be open longer than a day.
 * PR request reviews should focus on
  * Having Tests